Nifrec/eser/README.md

 # Constructing quotients for enumerable types
 Agda source code library "*Eser*" (Enumerable Set Equivalence Relations).

-The best starting point for reading this library is [Eser/README.agda], which follows the outline of the paper.
+Clickable documentation is available at: [https://nifrec.github.io/eser-doc/].

-**TODO: ref to paper**
+The index file of this website follows the outline of the paper.

 ## Requirements